oduerr/hsk/hsk5_flashcard_spec.md

 	•	Soft shadow intensity tied to |angle| for depth cue.

 Settings
-	•	Extend Gear with “Gesture-driven flip” (default ON on mobile, OFF on desktop).
+	•	Extend Gear with "Gesture-driven flip" (default ON on mobile, OFF on desktop).
-	•	Respect “Enable flip animation” and prefers-reduced-motion: if disabled/reduced, gesture still changes state but without animation.
+	•	Respect "Enable flip animation" and prefers-reduced-motion: if disabled/reduced, gesture still changes state but without animation.

 Performance
 	•	Use only transform/opacity; target 60 fps on mid-range phones.